Management Department Faculty

 Dr. Barrett Baebler received his B.S.B.A in Finance from the University of Missouri-Columbia and his M.A. in Finance from Webster University, and a Doctor of Management from Webster University.
 Dr. Baebler's areas of teaching include nonprofit revenue development, business plan development, entrepreneurial financial management, entrepreneurship, and nonprofit management.
 His areas of interest and research include entrepreneurship, nonprofit management, and social entrepreneurship.
-He currently serves as the Director of Nonprofit Management and Leadership for the Walker School and the Director of the Undergraduate Entrepreneurship program for the Walker School.
+He currently serves as the Director of Nonprofit Management and Leadership for the Walker School.

 Dr. James Brasfield has a Ph.D. in Political Science from Case Western Reserve University and his Master of Arts in Political Science from Saint Louis University.
 His areas of academic interest include health policy and local government management and he has written several conference papers on both health policy issues and local government as well as finance in St. Louis County.
 He also served as Mayor of the City of Crestwood from 1996 to 2002, and was on the Crestwood Board of Alderman for 18 years prior to his election as mayor.
 Dr. Brasfield is the author of several articles including the essay "The Politics of Ideas: Where Did the Public Option Come from and Where is it Going" published in the Journal of Health Politics, Policy and Law last June 2011.
 His book Health Policy: The Decade Ahead was also published in June 2011.